Man convicted of exploiting daughter's Sarah Lawrence peers - NewsBreak

 To make amends, they testified, they did what he asked, including turning over money.
 One man said he gave Ray over $100,000.

-Prosecutors said the money was never enough, though.
-Through threats and violence and videotaped “confessions,” Ray tightened his hold on the young people, including forcing them to work at the North Carolina home of his stepfather for weeks in 2013, they said.
+Prosecutors said the money was never enough.
+Through threats and violence and videotaped “confessions,” Ray tightened his hold on the young people, including forcing them to to landscaping and other work at the Pinehurst, North Carolina home of his stepfather for weeks in 2013, they said.

 Comments / 0